pjyi2147/data_management/README.md

   4. for command 'k', it is same as 'sum' above, but just it subtracts the sum from 1.

-I wish this program would help many people who is having a hard time solving distribution problems.
+I wish this program would help many students who is having a hard time solving distribution problems.